YangZhafou/Tensorflow-Neuroevolution/documentation/source/neat/neat-overview.rst

 * `Kenneth O. Stanley, Risto Miikkulainen - Efficient Evolution of Neural Networks through Complexification [2004] <http://nn.cs.utexas.edu/downloads/papers/stanley.phd04.pdf>`_

-.. note:: This documentation solely lists the algorithm & encoding specifications without concerning itself with the validity or potential of the specific choices that make up the NEAT method.

-.. warning::  This documentation outlines the NEAT algorithm & encoding specifications as understood by the TFNE project.
-While the TFNE project aims to stay as close as possible to the original specification, does it also aim to be a superset of the configuration options of the original specification.
-This specification also concretizes the algorithm specification if the original specification is too vague and no code was supplied.
-If you find an issue with the specification or the implementation details please contact tfne@paulpauls.de.
-Thank you.

 Genome Encoding
 ---------------

 All information of a NEAT genotype is saved in the individual genes that make up the NEAT genome.
 The NEAT genome has no global parameters and its list of individual genes can be unordered.
 There are three types of NEAT genes: A node gene, a connection gene and a bias gene.
 Each gene has a unique gene id.

 NEAT Algorithm